geluso/react-router-dom-intro/README.md

 * Click on the official Cafe Allegro website
 * **Reload** the page to see if they've announced their new coffee yet.

-These controls make total sense as you traditionally browse the web.
-It makes sense to go **back** and **forward** between search results, Yelp, and some cafe's official website.
-Browser history mechanics are built for going between lots of different pages.
+These controls make total sense as you traditionally browse web pages.
+It makes sense to go **back** and **forward** between pages for search results, Yelp, and some cafe's official website.
+Browser history mechanics are built for going between different pages.

 Pages can be all on the same site, or on many different sites.
 Browsing pages on different sites is like using a search engine as above.
 Browsing pages on one site is like viewing different articles on Wikipedia, or viewing different movie pages on IMDB.

+It's important to specifically note what a "page" is.
+A page is a whole HTML file that your browser downloads and displays.
+You know you're navigating between two different pages when you see your browser screen go blank, then slowly load in a totally new page.

+We're going into detail about what a page is in order to draw contrast to how modern web applications don't use multiple pages like they used to.
+Modern web applications are now often what we call **Single Page Applications**.

 ## Modern Single Page Applications
 Modern web applications let you do lots of things on just one page.
+They try to minimize how often you have to go to a new page where you see your browser go blank and load everything over again.
+Instead, modern web apps serve just one page and they change parts of the *contents* of the page dynamically, without having to reload the entire page or send users to another page.

 Websites that serve up only one page and change the content of the page dynamically without reload the page are called **Single Page Applications**.

 Imagine using Gmail: